 Well, Yvonne always served roasted potatoes (I couldn’t get away from potatoes!
 Hahaha).
 Her roast potatoes were flavorful with herbs and they tasted so good.
 As I sat as a guest with her loving family, I felt so much at home.

 To prepare oven-roasted rosemary potatoes, you only need five simple ingredients.
 Most of them are probably already in your pantry.
 Even rosemary is easy to find if you have it growing in your garden.
-If you don’t already have one, this dish can serve as an excuse to have one.
 Everything you’ll need to prepare this potato dish is listed below:

 - Baby potatoes: I prefer baby potatoes for this recipe since they look wonderful roasted with rosemary.
 You can substitute baby Yukon gold potatoes or a combo of yellow, red, and purple potatoes.
 Even russet potatoes could be used.
 Simply, I’m stating that you can use whichever potato you want!